 Resume 5.0: The new face of CV

-Within minutes, comments started to pour in and shares started.
-Seeing this interest, I thought this needs to have a wider circulation.
-So, why not a blog post.
+Within minutes, comments started to pour in and post shares started.
+Seeing this interest, I thought this needs to have a wider circulation beyond a Facebook Page.
+So, why not a blog post?

-This is one BIG question on what to put in in the new CV (must admit that CV 5.0 is only a joke because we don’t know what the CV 2.0, 3.0 and 4.0 would look like).
-We have gone straight into the future.
+There is one BIG question on what to put in in the new CV (I must admit that Resume 5.0 is only a term made jokingly because we don’t know what the Resume 2.0, 3.0 and 4.0 would look like).
+But with Resume 5.0, we have gone straight into the future.

-Ali thinks the future resume will be visual, with a lot of white space, and with only critical but minimal info.
+Ali thinks the future resume will be visual, with a lot of white space, and with only minimal but critical info.
 It would fit nicely on about a half A4, or an A5.

-One commentator asked what about the academic qualifications?
-Ali thinks his recruiters (job, or project) don’t give a damn about his BS in Computing from Zabist (where ironically I taught too, but in business school).
-So he’s good (i.e. won’t put on paper or even mention it).
+One commentator said: what about the academic qualifications?
+Ali thinks his recruiters (job, or project) don’t give a damn about his dropped out BS in Computing from Szabist (where ironically I taught too, but in business school).
+So he’s good (i.e. won’t put it on paper or even mention it in resume).

 And it’s not coincidence that the recruitment experts too are saying this.
 This from yesterday’s LinkedIn.